ChiriVulpes/soulus/README.md

 ![Sand Fossils](./preview/fossils_sand.png)
 ![Netherrack Fossils](./preview/fossils_netherrack.png)

-(more fossils coming soon)

-When you destroy a fossil, it will drop 4 bone chunks for that kind of fossil.
+When you destroy a fossil, it will drop between 2 and 6 bone chunks for that kind of fossil.

 Fossil veins are configurable (and you can even use the config to generate veins of other kinds of blocks, it's pretty vague).
-See `config.fossil_veins`
+See [`world/veins/veins.json`](./docs/CONFIG.md).